katzenpost/katzenpost/README.md

 catchat
 =======

-A chat client (eventually) using catshadow.
+A chat client using catshadow.

 ## Installation